ankleBowl/chorus-detection-package/README.md

 - Features such as Root Mean Squared energy, key-invariant chromagrams, Melspectrograms, MFCCs, and tempograms were extracted.
 These features were decomposed using Non-negative Matrix Factorization using an optimal number of components derived in our exploratory analysis.

 - Songs were segmented into timesteps based on musical meters, with positional and grid encoding applied to every audio frame and meter, respectively.
 Songs and labels were uniformly padded and split into train/validation/test sets, processed into batch sizes of 32 using a custom generator.

-- Songs and labels were padded to ensure consistent input lengths for the convolutional layers.

-- Data is split into train/validation/test (70/15/15) sets and processed into batch sizes of 32 using a custom generator.

 Below are examples of audio feature visualizations of a song with 3 choruses (highlighted in green).
 The gridlines represent the musical meters, which are used to divide the song into segments; these segments then serve as the timesteps for the CRNN input.